barryclark/jekyll-now/_drafts/pgbench-tools-I.md

 ## What is it all about ?

-`pgbench-tools` is a tool that automates benchmarking performance tests.
+`pgbench-tools` is a tool that automates benchmarking tests.
-It works on the well known [pgbench](https://www.postgresql.org/docs/9.6/static/pgbench.html), a tool among the contributions installed with a full installation of PostgreSQL.
+It works on the well known project [pgbench](https://www.postgresql.org/docs/9.6/static/pgbench.html), a tool among the contributions installed with a full installation of PostgreSQL.
-Two scripts are used to wrap and make series of tests with pgbench.
+Two scripts are used to wrap and make series of tests with pgbench : `benchwarmer` and `runset`.

-It is also possible to collect statistics both from the OS (CPU, RAM, etc.) and from Postgres (buffercache, and checkpoints among other things).
+It is also possible to collect statistics both from the OS (CPU, RAM, etc.) and from Postgres (buffercache and checkpoints among other things).

 There are also scripts for basic configuration and memory usage monitoring.

-If that is not the case, I strongly recommend to get familiar with pgbench documentation if you are at all interested in benchmarking.
+If that is not the case, I strongly recommend to get acquainted with pgbench documentation if you are at all interested in benchmarking.

 ## What can pgbench-tools do ?

-It makes automated tests based on the different variables that you input : scale, client, duration of test, rushhour rate or normal rates.
+It makes automated tests based on the different variables that you choose : scale, client, duration of test, "rush hour" rate (as fast as possible) or normal rates (a target of tps).
 One should never bench with only tps in mind but also latency, and for this option -R (option **SETRATES**) will reflect the activity on your cluster.
-It is up to you to know which rate applies.
+It is up to you to find out which rates to apply.

 ## Prerequisites

 * _**git**_&nbsp;:  with `git clone`, you can clone the repository to your local machine.
-Of course, it is also possible to download the archive in zip format and decompress.
+Of course, it is also possible to download the archive in zip format and decompress it.

 * _**GNUplot**_ is used for the creation of graphs.
 I am afraid there is no substitute.